 - Symmetric Point

-- Make the selected node smooth.
+Make the selected node symmetric.
 The two side handles will always point in opposite directions, and their length will stay the same.

 - Insert Point

 Insert a new node into the middle of the selected segment.

 - Segment To Curve

 Make the current segment a curve: It’ll add side handles for this segment to the nodes attached to it.